yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 4. Once your server is up and running you can check trace in Snappyflow Server.

-   For viewing trace in snappyflow server make sure project and app name is created or discovered with project name and app name specified in point no.2
+   For viewing trace in snappyflow server make sure project and app name is created or discovered with project name and app name specified in point 3.

-   Once project and app name is created go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab
+   Once project and app name is created, go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab

 5. For complete code refer sample app refer at: